artnovak/artnovak/README.md

-- Hi, I’m @artnovak
+- Hi, my name is Tema,
-- ’m interested in ...
-- Hi, my name is Tema, I have been developing in the IT field for 3 years now.
+- I have been developing in the IT field for 3 years now.
 At the moment I am focused on SRE engineering and python.
 This year I dedicate to OOP and hurry to implement it to the maximum in my projects.
 - I would be glad to work on projects together and be part of a great community.